70s Greenway: Cully Connector

 How Greenways Make Streets More Comfortable

 Less traffic.
 One goal of this project is to decrease car traffic on NE 72nd Avenue by preventing it from being used by cut-through traffic.
-For instance, we may prevent certain turns at the intersection of NE Sandy Boulevard and Fremont Street so that drivers stick to the main roads.
+For instance, we plan to prevent certain turns at the intersection of NE Sandy Boulevard and Fremont Street so that drivers stick to the main roads.

 Safer crosswalks.
 Another goal is to make crossing the street safer for pedestrians and people biking.
 We’re recommending improvements to the following intersections: